-In 2022 the Kansas Legislature passed legislation allowing for the operation of up to 1,000 historical horse racing machines at a parimutuel facility in Sedgewick County.
+In 2022 the Kansas Legislature passed legislation allowing for the operation of up to 1,000 HHR machines at a parimutuel facility in Sedgewick County.
 The legislation prevents any form of greyhound racing or wagering at the facility but allows for the potential of live or simulcast horse racing and wagering.
-The application process for the parimutuel facility license are anticipated to begin in 2023.
+In July of 2023 the Commission awarded an organizational parimutuel license to GC Charities.
+In 2023 a parimutuel facility manager was issued to Golden Circle to operate a 1,000 HHR machines in Sedgewick County.
+In addition, to the 1,000 HHR machine Golden Circle's proposal includes a simulcast lounge, Gilley's Dance Hall and Dining, pizza by the slice, deli, smoothie bar, rooftop patio, and entertainment amphitheater.
+Future proposed expansion includes a 96-room hotel.
+The anticipated opening date for Golden Circle is September 2025.